fredwangwang/dst-mod-config-gen/README.md

 # dst-mod-config-gen
 Generate modoverrides.lua for dedicated don't starve together server.

+## How to use:
+1. Make sure you have Python 3 installed
+1. Download `modoverridesGen.py` script from [here](https://raw.githubusercontent.com/fredwangwang/dst-mod-config-gen/master/modoverridesGen.py)
+1. Drop the script into `mods` folder
+1. Execute `modoverridesGen.py` by double clicking on it, or run `python modoverridesGen.py` from commandline
+1. Your `modoverrides.lua` will be ready in the same folder!

+## Feature:
+* Generate `modoverrides.lua` for you
+* Auto drops staled config options when the mod get updated
+* Shows avaiable configuration options with each configuration options entry
+* Preserve config changes you made in the `modoverrides.lua` when running the script again

+## Motivation:
 This project is inspired by [DSTConfig](https://github.com/INpureProjects/DSTConfig).
 DSTConfig does a good job in generating the `modoverrides.lua`, and I've used it quite a bit when hosting my own dedicated server.
 However, it only generates a skeleton `modoverrides.lua` with the default options chosed but not how to configure the options.
 Here is an example: